gazebosim/gz-sim/tutorials/entity_creation.md

 ## Insert an entity based on a string

-We will open an empty Ignition Gazebo world, let's start creating a sphere in the world.
+We will open an empty Gazebo world, let's start creating a sphere in the world.
 In the next snippet you can see how to create models based on strings.

 \snippet examples/standalone/entity_creation/entity_creation.cc create sphere